 - 1. Identify methods for expanding Highlands K-12 school and/or enhancing its capacity by using a hybrid virtual learning program.
 Both Nantahala and Highlands could benefit from utilizing for example, an English teacher at Franklin High School who could teach via virtual technology to all three schools at the same time. - 2.
 Depending upon the demographics in the Nantahala area, begin the planning to build a new K-12 school there or review how a hybrid virtual learning program can enhance the effective capacity of the current school. - 3.
 Either begin the planning for a new High School for the Franklin area or expand the existing facility along with enhancing the effective capacity by using virtual learning technologies and methods. - 4.
-Begin construction of a new recreational center which can become a convention center/basketball courts/community meeting center/indoor swimming pool complex preferably in cooperation with a business partnership. - 5.
+Determine the need for and consider construction of a new recreational center which could include basketball courts/community meeting center/indoor swimming pool complex, preferably constructed in cooperation with a business partnership. - 5.
 Continue to have a standing sub committee review demographics and trends and make planning modifications for the master plan.